pburglin/aws101/README.md

 # Pre-reqs

-1. Create a free AWS Account:
+1. Create a free AWS Account
    * Go to the [AWS console](https://aws.amazon.com) page
    * Get familiar with the details under "AWS Free Tier Details"
    * Click the "Create a Free Account" button and follow the forms to create your account